 (x) transfer hold baggage is screened before being loaded into an aircraft engaged in commercial air transport, unless the appropriate authority has established a validation process and continuously implements procedures, in collaboration with the other Contracting State where appropriate, to ensure that such hold baggage has been screened at the point of origin and subsequently protected from unauthorised interference from the originating airport to the departing aircraft at the transfer airport;

-(xi) transfer and transit passengers and their cabin baggage are subjected to adequate security controls to prevent unauthorised articles from being taken on board aircraft engaged in civil aviation;
+(xi) transfer and transit passengers and their cabin baggage are subjected to adequate screening and other security controls to prevent unauthorised articles from being taken on board aircraft engaged in civil aviation, unless the appropriate authority has established a validation process and continuously implements procedures, in collaboration with the other Contracting State where appropriate, to ensure that such passengers and their cabin baggage have been screened to an appropriate level at the point of the originating airport and subsequently protected from unauthorised interference from the point of screening to the departing aircraft at the transfer airport.

-(xii) there is no possibility of mixing or contact between passengers subjected to security control and other persons not subjected to such control after the security screening points at airports serving civil aviation have been passed; and that where mixing or contact does take place, the passengers concerned and their cabin baggage are re-screened before boarding an aircraft;
+(xii) that passengers and their cabin baggage who have been screened are protected from unauthorized interference, from the point of screening, until they board their aircraft, and there is no possibility of mixing or contact between passengers subjected to security control and other persons not subjected to such control after the security screening points have been passed; and that where mixing or contact does take place, the passengers concerned and their cabin baggage are re-screened before boarding an aircraft;

 (xiii) persons carrying out security controls are certified in accordance with the requirements of the National Civil Aviation Security Programme;

-(xiv) luggage or personal belongings left unattended at an airport is subjected to appropriate security controls and disposal procedures;
+(xiv) luggage or personal belongings left unattended at an airport is subjected to appropriate security controls and disposal procedures; ensure procedures are established to deal with unidentified baggage and suspicious objects in accordance with a security risk assessment carried out by the relevant national authorities.

 (xv) persons other than passengers, together with their items, being granted access to security restricted areas are screened or subjected to other security controls, including but not limited to proportional screening, randomness and unpredictability in accordance with a risk assessment carried out by relevant national authorities;